Arch Resources

-Arch Resources, previously known as Arch Coal, is an American coal mining and processing company.
-The company mines, processes, and markets bituminous and sub-bituminous coal with low sulfur content in the United States.
-Arch Resources is the second-largest supplier of coal in the United States, behind Peabody Energy.
+Arch Resources, previously known as Arch Coal, was an American coal mining and processing company.
+The company mined, processed, and marketed bituminous and sub-bituminous coal with low sulfur content in the United States.
+Arch Resources was the second-largest supplier of coal in the United States, behind Peabody Energy.
 As of 2011 the company supplied 15% of the domestic market.
-Demand comes mainly from generators of electricity.
+Demand came mainly from generators of electricity.

-Arch Resources operates 32 active mines and controls approximately 5.5 billion tons of proven and probable coal reserves, located in Central Appalachia, the Powder River Basin, Illinois basin and the Western Bituminous regions.
-The company operates mines in Colorado, Illinois, Kentucky, Utah, Virginia, West Virginia and Wyoming, and is headquartered in St. Louis, Missouri.
+Arch Resources operated 7 active mines and controlled approximately 5.5 billion tons of proven and probable coal reserves, located in Central and Northern Appalachia, the Powder River Basin, and the Western Bituminous regions.
+At the time of the merger, the company operated mines in Colorado, West Virginia and Wyoming, and was headquartered in St. Louis, Missouri.
 The company sells a substantial amount of its coal to producers of electric power, steel producers and industrial facilities.

+In January 2025, Arch Resources agreed a merger of equals with Consol Energy to form Core Natural Resources.